changjiashuai/SwiftUI-MVVM-Concept/README.md

 >  Passing data through **environmentObject** it's on your own, it's just a technical convenient solution in the code example

+# UI behavior and functionality

+**Click or tap the picture to watch the expected UI behavior of the example**

+* Add a token to any request after authorization
+* Shared source of data with different Views
+* Get the menu data dynamically
+* Log UI actions or requests
+* Dynamically added Views
+* NavigationView actions
+* Master detail view
+* Sign in sign out
+* Views control

 <img src="https://github.com/The-Igor/SwiftUI-MVVM-Concept/blob/main/Resources/swiftui_mvvm_architecture.png?raw=true">

 ### SwiftUI template Development Architecture Designing with Protocols